metamaden/gdc_download_tools/README.md

 Files will download to your current working directory.
 It works well to navigate to the same directory as the software and manifest, and to initiate the download from there.

+# Example

+To download the idat (level 1) HM450 methylation array images for COAD-READ cohort samples, first assemble a file manifest to be used in the GDAC download client.

+First, navigate to the [TCGA Legacy Archive](https://portal.gdc.cancer.gov/legacy-archive/search/f).
+Toggle between the Cases and Files filter tabs to select filter criteria.
+Be sure specify the following:

+1. Primary Site: "Colorectal"
+2. Data Category: "Raw microarray data"
+3. Experimental Strategy: "Methylation array"
+4. Data Format: "idat"
+5. Platform: "Illumina Human Methylation 450"

+Once these are specified, 918 files should be selected corresponding to the Red and Green channel idat files for available COAD and READ cohort samples.
+Click "Download Manifest".

+Place the manifest in the same directory as the gdc client.
+From Windows Commander or equivalent prompt, navigate to the folder with the manifest and gdc download client.
+Enter the command above, specifying the name and extension of the manifest file just downloaded.
+This should create a new directory tree to which the files are downloaded.

+#